NickyMeuleman/nicky-blog/content/json-schema/index.md

 The `$schema` value here defines which version of the JSON-schema spec is being used.

-An empty file is boring, the code beneath adds a few contraints to our `driver.json`
+A bare-bones file is boring, the code beneath adds a few contraints to `driver.json`

 ```json
 // drivers.schema.json